PublicPlugin/NetworkAPI-V1/README.md

 - Get cached CloudPlayers from the current server: CloudSimplifier.getInstance().getIServiceManager().getCachedCloudPlayers(); - it returns a map with a UUID and the CloudPlayer!

 # Player
 Coin management etc. is possible with the "NetworkPlayer".
-The "NetworkPlayer" can be queried with the query "final INetworkPlayer<?> iNetworkPlayer = NetworkAPI.getInstance().getiNetworkPlayerCache().getINetworkPlayer(playerLoginEvent.getPlayer().getName());".
+The "NetworkPlayer" can be queried with the query "final INetworkPlayer<?> iNetworkPlayer = NetworkAPI.getInstance().getiNetworkPlayerCache().getINetworkPlayer( NAME OR UUID );".
 Example: iNetworkPlayer.getCoin();

 # Database
 MongoDB - Installation: